Ed94/SectoredLang/README.md

 **.bp** (blueprint) files are the header/table of contents/indexer of implementation.
 They are read first within the designated directories for the handler to manage or generate packages.
 Completely optional.
 Used as a way to better organize code and provide implementation level documentation.

 **.alis** (alias set) files are used to explicity store only alias information.
 Provides better support from the handler in aiding the developer to produce an alias set of any scale.
 (Ex: Producing an alias set to support foreign programming language code)

+## Proof of Concept (Proposal):
+The proof of concept will be made using rust.

+It will use a module called Concept.

+There will be an alias set to support C.